RADAR-base/radar-helm-charts/external/nifi/README.md

 TLS work/inspiration from https://github.com/sushilkm/nifi-chart.git.

-Helm chart inspired from https://github.com/cetic/helm-nifi/

 ## Contributing

-Feel free to contribute by making a [pull request](https://github.com/RADAR-base/radar-helm-charts/pull/new/master).
+Feel free to contribute by making a [pull request](https://github.com/cetic/helm-nifi/pull/new/master).

+Please read the official [Helm Contribution Guide](https://github.com/helm/charts/blob/master/CONTRIBUTING.md) from Helm for more information on how you can contribute to this Chart.

 ## License